tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 ## Conclusion

 Leveraging HTTP/2 with Tailcall empowers applications with enhanced performance, reduced latency, and efficient handling of inbound and outbound requests.
 By properly configuring and utilizing @http directives, the full potential of HTTP/2 features can be harnessed for seamless communication with APIs.
-Additionally, Tailcall simplifies HTTP/2 adoption on both the server and client sides, providing automatic support where applicable.
+Furthermore, Tailcall simplifies HTTP/2 adoption on both the server and client sides, providing automatic support where applicable.